ramblingsofadev/docs/routing.md

 #[Middleware(Authorization::class, parameters: ['role' => 'admin'])]
 ```

+> **Note:** If you're using the full framework or the [middleware library](middleware.md), you can also use the nearly identical `Aphiria\Middleware\Attributes\Middleware` attribute instead of the routing library's.
+The two are interchangeable.

 You can also add middleware to a controller class to indicate that it applies to all routes in that controller.

 <h3 id="route-attributes-constraints">Route Constraints</h3>